-- stories of role models such as Arabanoo and Nanberry - Aboriginal language and place names-what did these places mean to the Gadigal people? - investigating and discussing bush tucker and other resources in the local area - hands-on experience with Aboriginal artefacts (The Rocks Discovery Museum).
-Cost: \$14 per student "Easy and appropriate to age group, great links to curriculum and highlight was exploring sites with an Aboriginal aspect."
-Teacher, St Mary's Primary School
+- stories of role models such as Arabanoo and Nanberry - Aboriginal language and place names what did these places mean to the Gadigal people? - investigating and discussing bush tucker and other resources in the local area - hands-on experience with Aboriginal artefacts (The Rocks Discovery Museum).
+Cost: \$15 per student "Excellent program, with knowledgeable guide.
+The children were engaged with the thorough explanations, demonstrations and story telling."
+Teacher, St Mark's Primary School -Drummoyne